openturns/otlm/python/doc/developer_guide/architecture/architecture.rst

 Here are some issues which could be investigated before integrating otlmr inside OpenTURNS:

+* Integration into OpenTURNS

+  - classes :class:`~openturns.LinearModel` and :class:`~openturns.LinearModelFactory`
+    should be fully dropped
+  - *Tensorization*: This module adds the :class:`~otlmr.MonomialFactory` class to help creating basis of monomials.
+OpenTURNS implements polynomial tensorization for orthogonal basis.
+For this reason, :class:`~otlmr.MonomialFactory` inherits from :class:`~openturns.OrthogonalUniVariatePolynomialFactory`.
+But this is wrong, since monomials do not form an orthogonal basis; polynomial tensorization should be modified to also generate non-orthogonal basis.
+  - Class :class:`~otlmr.LinearModelAlgorithm` currently calls :class:`~otlmr.LinearModelStepwiseAlgorithm`
+    to build the linear model.
+This is to avoid code duplication when creating a :class:`~otlmr.LinearModelResult`, but this should be fixed.

+* Extensions

+  - Drop dependency against R for normality tests
+  - Extend :class:`~otlmr.LinearModelAnalysis` to accept :class:`~openturns.FunctionalchaosResult`
+    as argument.
-* *Input normalization*: At the moment, inputs are normalized after applying basis' functions.
+  - *Input normalization*: At the moment, inputs are normalized after applying basis' functions.
     To improve robustness, it would be better to normalize input before applying basis' functions.
     But in fact, data should be normalized before performing linear regression.
-* *Multivariate output*: stepwise selection is implemented only when output is 1D.
+  - *Multivariate output*: stepwise selection is currently implemented only when output is 1D.
-* *Singular Value Decomposition*: algorithm currently uses a QR-decomposition of input sample.
+  - *Singular Value Decomposition*: algorithm currently uses a QR-decomposition of input sample.
     By using a singular value decomposition, maybe some post-processing computations (like leverages) could be easier to compute.
-* *Tensorization*: This module adds the :class:`~otlmr.MonomialFactory` class to help creating basis of monomials.
-OpenTURNS implements polynomial tensorization for orthogonal basis.
-For this reason, :class:`~otlmr.MonomialFactory` inherits from :class:`~openturns.OrthogonalUniVariatePolynomialFactory`.
-But this is wrong, since monomials do not form an orthogonal basis; polynomial tensorization should be modified to also generate non-orthogonal basis.
-* Instead of optimal trend coefficients, maybe we could return their law.
+  - Instead of optimal trend coefficients, maybe we could return their law.
+  - Implement the stepwise method for generalized linear models.
+  - Sensitivity analysis